 To understand better the relationship between 15 tSNPs within and near relevant genes, we performed LD analysis and identified blocks by confidence intervals.
 (Figure 1) Four haplotype blocks were found in the subjects.
-Supplemental Table S3 summarizes associations between frequencies of haplotypes in blocks and risk of HDM-AR.
 However, no haplotype was found to be associated with either risk or protection against HDM-AR.